jules2689/trudeau/docs/2020-04-17/q_a.md

 We expect people to apply for the programmes for which they qualify. and, therefore, we are working to make sure we're expanding the qualifications so that people who need the help will get them.
 We'll continue to announce measures that will include more and more people, help more and more people as we move forward because, for all the millions of people and businesses and employers that we're helping across this country, we know there is more to do and that is what we're continually announcing almost every day.
-New measures to fix people and fix support for people in particular situations.[speaking french].
+New measures to fix people and fix support for people in particular situations.